Market Fees, Rules & Regulations

 All prepared food items, meat, fish and cheese sold must meet state and local health regulations, including the inspection of the prepared foods seller’s kitchen by NCDA health inspectors and labeling in compliance with the regulations.
 Sellers must have a copy of their inspection form and any other required certification included on their application and on file with the market manager, as well as on site when selling at the Farmers’ Market.
 All items sold must meet county, state and federal regulations.

 All products must be clearly labeled with the producer’s name and location of production.
-The Advisory Board reserves the right to request receipts of “carried” products and/or contact the source of any “carried” product to verify origin.
+The Market Manager reserves the right to request receipts of “carried” products and/or contact the source of any “carried” product to verify origin.
 All carried items must meet all eligibility requirements for products that can be sold at the market.
 Vendors “carrying’ products requiring inspection and certification must provide a copy of the original producer’s inspection, license and/or certification.
-Art/Craft vendors are not allowed to carry items made by others.
+Fine Arts and Heritage Craft vendors are not allowed to carry items made by others.

 Prior approval is required to sell any product other than what was initially applied for by the vendor.

 All items sold as organic must meet the requirements of the National Organic Program.
 Sellers of organic items must have a copy of their certification on file with the market manager as well as on display when selling at the Farmers’ Market.
 Only certified organic growers may display signs using the words ‘certified organic.’

 Poplar Grove Foundation, Inc. reserves the right to conduct a farm/business inspection of any market vendor.